Dealing with debt collectors

 VCAT

 If you experience humiliation or distress as a result of unfair debt collection practices, you may also apply to a court or VCAT for compensation.
-For more information, view Debt Collection - seeking compensation - CALC.
+Find more information about seeking compensation at VCAT (CALC website).

 If you believe you do not owe the money being sought, you can also apply to VCAT for a declaration to that effect.